john-aleksanov/k8s-in-java/README.md

 ## Developments since preceding task
-This branch adds Helm to the party:
-1. The `./helm` directory that contains the parent Helm chart and the respective values.
-2. The `./resource-service/helm` and `./song-service/helm` directories that contain helm charts for the services.
+This branch adds a [helper script](./resource-service/helm/templates/_helpers.tpl) for resource service containing two labels: `version` and `current-date`.
+Those labels are then used in the resource service's config-map.

-To deploy the application using Helm:
+To deploy the application and check the labels:
 1. Build the dependencies (resource-service and song-service):
 ```shell
 cd helm